Consensus-based optimization (CBO): Towards Global Optimality in Robotics: Preliminaries

 \subsubsection{Covariance matrix adaptation}

-One way to mitigate the issue highligthed in~\Cref{remark:mppi_lower_bound_opt_with_finite_sample_size} is to adapt the covariance matrix so that the sampled population can concentrate on important directions centered at the current solution, enhancing a more refined search.
-This approach is known as Covariance Matrix Adaptation (CMA), on top of which, CMA-ES introduced a widely used evolution path~\citep{hansen2001completely}.
+One way to mitigate the issue highlighted in~\Cref{remark:mppi_lower_bound_opt_with_finite_sample_size} is to adapt the covariance matrix of the sampling distribution.
+This allows the sampled population to concentrate along promising directions around the current solution while reducing exploration in less useful directions.
+This idea is known as Covariance Matrix Adaptation (CMA), and CMA-ES builds on it with a widely used evolution-path mechanism~\citep{hansen2001completely}.

-CMA-ES maintains a Gaussian search distribution over the control sequences and adapts its mean, covariance, and step size based on ranked samples~\cite{hansen2001completely}.
-At iteration $r$, offspring are sampled according to~\eqref{eq:cma_sample}, then evaluated through the cost function $J$: where $A$ is the decomposition of the covariance matrix $\Sigma$ as stated below:
+For clarity, we use a simplified presentation of CMA-ES following the viewpoint of~\cite{jordana2025introduction}; the complete algorithm, including the full evolution-path machinery, is treated in~\cite{hansen2001completely}.
+Specifically, CMA-ES maintains a Gaussian search distribution over the control sequences and adapts its mean, covariance, and step size based on ranked samples~\cite{hansen2001completely}.
+At iteration $r$, offspring are sampled according to~\eqref{eq:cma_sample}, then evaluated through the cost function $J$: